 University of Illinois Extension Illinois Master Naturalist Program is designed for adults of any age that want to learn about and positively impact their local environment.
-The goal of the program is not to teach you everything there is to know about the subjects being covered, but to give you an engaging exposure to the natural world--one that encourages you to seek lifelong learning opportunities to further your development as a naturalist.
+The goal of the program is to give participants engaging exposure to the natural world--one that encourages you to seek lifelong learning opportunities to further your development as a naturalist.

 Illinois Master Naturalist Program participants have the opportunity to: